Content Delivery Platforms and Paligo CCMS: Powering Multi-Channel Documentation

 Preparing for an AI-Infused Present and Future

-Understanding the challenges of multi-channel technical content delivery is essential because you need to address those challenges upfront.
-But there’s another aspect to multi-channel content that we’re just now trying to understand and design for, and that’s AI.
+Understanding the challenges of multi-channel technical content delivery is essential because you need to address them upfront.
+But there’s another aspect to multi-channel content that we’re just now trying to understand and design for: AI.

-Large Language Models (LLMs) ingest information to support generative AI interfaces, such as conversational AI support experiences like chat or co-pilots.
+Large Language Models (LLMs) ingest information to support generative AI interfaces—conversational AI support experiences like chat or co-pilots.
 If your technical content is managed in siloed content management systems and different formats, providing a unified content source for AI is difficult.

-Consider the website chat that is only trained on your website content.
-What if a customer asks for detailed troubleshooting steps that are not available on your website?
+Consider the website chat that’s only trained on your website content.
+What if a customer asks for detailed troubleshooting steps that aren’t available on your website?
 If the AI doesn’t have access to all relevant content sources, it may provide incomplete or fragmented answers.
-If each AI tool has ingested information from different sources, it may also provide different or contradictory responses, confusing customers who use the tools for different situations.
+If each AI tool has ingested information from different sources, it may also provide different or contradictory responses—confusing customers who use the tools for different situations.

-Another AI-related challenge concerns the structure of the content AI ingests.
-AI models work best with structured, well-organized content to provide accurate and contextually relevant responses.
-If you create technical content in different formats for different channels (and deal with different update processes) and then feed all this content into an LLM, it takes more work for the LLM to understand it all correctly, which can lead to incomplete, outdated, or conflicting responses.
+AI models perform best with structured, well-organized content to deliver accurate, contextually relevant responses.
+If you create technical content in different formats for different channels and then feed all this content into an LLM, it takes more work for the LLM to understand it all correctly.
+This can lead to incomplete, outdated, or conflicting responses.

 Content Delivery Platforms: Streamlining Content Distribution

-A content delivery platform is a SaaS (software-as-a-service) solution that curates technical and product documentation from any source or format, unifies, and delivers it to multiple channels, including documentation portals, knowledgebases, websites, in-product help, and AI/LLM tools.
+A content delivery platform is a SaaS solution that curates technical and product documentation from any source or format, unifies it, and delivers it to multiple channels—documentation portals, knowledge bases, websites, in-product help, and AI/LLM tools.

-CDPs do not provide authoring tools; they connect to other sources with authoring capabilities, such as component content management systems and similar solutions.
+CDPs don’t provide authoring tools.
+They connect to other sources with authoring capabilities, such as component content management systems.
 CDPs focus on unifying content from these disparate sources and delivering it to one or more channels.

-Every CDP works a bit differently, but there are some common features:
+Every CDP works a bit differently, but there are common features to look for:

-- A search capability, often powered by generative AI, helps documentation teams find the content they need to publish.
+Search capability, often powered by generative AI, helping documentation teams find the content they need to publish.

-- There are out-of-the-box connectors to delivery channels, such as Salesforce Knowledge and a REST API for publishing content to websites, web applications, mobile apps, and other channels.
+Channel connectors, including out-of-the-box integrations with platforms like Salesforce Knowledge, plus REST APIs for publishing content to websites, web applications, mobile apps, and other channels.

-- Personalize content experiences using information about the user and generative AI capabilities.
+Personalization using information about the user and generative AI capabilities to tailor content experiences.

-- Depending on the CDP, built-in publishing solutions, such as documentation portals and field service mobile applications, may also be available.
+Depending on the CDP, built-in publishing solutions like documentation portals and field service mobile applications may also be available.

 The Power of a Combined Approach: CCMS and CDP